How the Promotion Process Works

 - Waiver of Right to Access Confidential Statements - By signing this statement, the candidate will indicate that he/she will or will not ask to review the external letters of reference or know the identity of the referees.

 - Candidate’s Statement of Most Noteworthy Accomplishments - The statement should provide perspective on the candidate’s accomplishments at Georgia Tech with regard to teaching, research, and service.
-The narrative should be written in the third person, with a three-page maximum limit with one inch margins, standard single-spaced, and 10 pt minimum font.
+The narrative should be written in the third person, with a three page minimum and five-page maximum limit with one inch margins, standard single-spaced, and 10 pt minimum font.

 - Candidate’s Vita In Standard Format - Refer here for format.